coocaa Celebrates Lazada's 10th Birthday

-The Philippine's favorite e-commerce platform Lazada turns 10 this March 27th, and coocaa is joining in on all the shopping festivities.
+The Indonesia's favorite e-commerce platform Lazada turns 10 this March 27th, and coocaa is joining in on all the shopping festivities.

 The S6G PRO Max is the latest "Eye Caring" Smart TV from coocaa that has taken the world by storm.
 With a powerful Chameleon Extreme 2.0 core processor engine for stunning imaging, a 4K ultra high-definition boundless screen with 98.6% screen-to-body ratio, and built-in Dolby Surround Sound speakers, the S6G PRO Max is more than just a Smart TV - it's a new way of home living for the young generation, by the young generation.

-For years now, coocaa and Lazada have proudly partnered up in the Philippines to create unforgettable online shopping experiences, from flash sales, to exclusive products offers to Lazada members.
-Thanks to the Lazada's support, coocaa is now a fast-growing TV brand in Philippines, and is now proud to celebrate the friendship and collaboration with the Philippine's leading e-commerce platform. coocaa wishes Lazada another 10 years of excellence and looks forward to benefiting more Philippine customers in the future.
+For years now, coocaa and Lazada have proudly partnered up in Indonesia to create unforgettable online shopping experiences, from flash sales, to exclusive products offers to Lazada members.
+Thanks to the Lazada's support, coocaa is now a fast-growing TV brand in Indonesia, and is now proud to celebrate the friendship and collaboration with the Indonesia's leading e-commerce platform. coocaa wishes Lazada another 10 years of excellence and looks forward to benefiting more Indonesia customers in the future.

 Get ready this March 27th – 29th for the birthday celebration and entertain with coocaa Smart TV at unbelievable price cuts, exclusive to Lazada.

 Want to stay up-to-date on all the latest products and promotions by coocaa?
-Follow coocaa on the official Facebook page (https://www.facebook.com/coocaaPH) for our updates.
+Follow coocaa on the official Facebook page (https://www.facebook.com/coocaaindonesia) for updates.

 About coocaa